matildeoliveirasilvafeup/Fullstack-Website-Development/README.md

 ## Role
 - Collaborated with the team to translate business requirements into technical solutions
-- Focused on improving website usability and functionality
+- Focused on implementing website usability and functionality